ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 # Generation / Paper Reproduction Notebooks

-ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-
+* ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-
 SVM

-Generate ImageNet Images - Demonstration of ImageNet1k image generation with a trained DCGAN
+* Generate ImageNet Images - Demonstration of ImageNet1k image generation with a trained DCGAN

-Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN
+* Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN

 # Training and Generation Notebooks

-CelebA 128x128 - Scaling DCGAN architectures to higher resolutions
+* CelebA 128x128 - Scaling DCGAN architectures to higher resolutions

-CelebA 64x64 - Sample of runs at 64x64 resolution with varying architectures
+* CelebA 64x64 - Sample of runs at 64x64 resolution with varying architectures

-CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures
+* CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures

-LSUN 64x64 - Sample of runs at 64x64 resolution with varying architectures
+* LSUN 64x64 - Sample of runs at 64x64 resolution with varying architectures

-# MNIST DCGANs as Labeled Image Generators
+# MNIST DCGANs as Labeled Image Generator Notebook
-MNIST Experiment - DCGANs are trained using a subset of training data, generators are used to generate training data and an EfficientNetB0 is trained using the generated data.
+* MNIST Experiment - DCGANs are trained using a subset of training data, generators are used to generate training data and an EfficientNetB0 is trained using the generated data.
 Full dataset with augmentation used as benchmark.

 # Requirements
  * Tensorflow 2.2 for all notebooks except the MNIST notebook, which requires Tensorflow 2.3 (for dataset_from_directory)